-Here are a few quick tips for travelling to Sun Moon Lake:
+Here are a few quick tips for travelling to Sun Moon Lake in Taiwan:

 - Sun Moon Lake is also known as “honeymoon lake” and a “lovers lake.”
 It is common to see couples visit the lake to take wedding photos.
-But just because couples like to visit Sun Moon Lake doesn’t mean it is not the right destination for solo travellers.
+But just because couples like to visit Sun Moon Lake, it doesn’t mean it is not the right destination for solo travellers.

 - The easiest way to get to Sun Moon Lake is by taking a direct bus from Taichung.
 The journey takes 1.5 hours.